jason-dark/proompt/src/commands/generate-plan/proompt.md

 **Generate a comprehensive plan that includes:**

+### OVERVIEW SECTION

+- **Project Goals:** Clear statement of what the plan seeks to achieve
+- **Desired End State:** Bulleted list of specific outcomes and functionality
+- **Current State Analysis:** How the current implementation differs from desired state

 ### DISCOVERY SECTION

 - **Current Implementation Analysis:** What exists today and how it works